11 de April 2014

-Conscious of the importance of a favorable business environment, the District Department of Economic Development, the Bogota Chamber of Commerce, the National Business Association of Colombia (ANDI), and Invest in Bogota have launched the System for Monitoring and Improving the Business Environment of Bogotá (SiMo), the only such initiative in the country.
+- The District Department of Economic Development, the Bogota Chamber of Commerce, the National Business Association of Colombia (ANDI), and Invest in Bogota launch the System for Monitoring and Improving the Business Environment of Bogota (SiMo).

 This system will track opportunities to improve the environment for successful business development in the City and will recommend a mechanism to consolidate the project, have a positive impact upon the City’s business environment, and ensure its long-term success.